jungseokhong/academic-kickstart/content/project/trashgan/index.md

 tags = []

 # Project summary to display on homepage.
-summary = "This project is currently under initialization stage."
+summary = "I'm currently at the planning stage of this project."

 # Slides (optional).
 #   Associate this page with Markdown slides.